fab-jul/RC-PyTorch/README.md

 val_oi_500...
 1109_1715   998500   1.393e+01   2.790
 ```

-## Get bpsp on other datasets
+### Get bpsp on all evaluation datasets from the paper

 You can also pass multiple datasets by separating them with commas.
-For example, to run on all datasets of the paper:
+For example, to run on all datasets of the paper
+(assuming you downloaded them as described above):

 ```
+# Note: depending on your environment, adapt CUDA_VISIBLE_DEVICES.
-CUDA_VISIBLE_DEVICEs=0 python -u run_test.py \
+CUDA_VISIBLE_DEVICES=0 python -u run_test.py \
     "$MODELS_DIR" 1109_1715 \
     "AUTOEXPAND:$DATASET_DIR/professional_valid,AUTOEXPAND:$DATASET_DIR/DIV2K_valid_HR,AUTOEXPAND:$DATASET_DIR/mobile_valid,AUTOEXPAND:$DATASET_DIR/val_oi_500_r" \
     --restore_itr 1000000 \